rackspace/runway/docs/source/cfngin/configuration.rst

 CFNgin Config File
 ******************

-The configuration file has a loose definition, with only a few top-level fields.
-Other than those fields, you can define your own top-level keys to make use of other YAML features like `anchors & references <https://en.wikipedia.org/wiki/YAML#Repeated_nodes>`_ to avoid duplicating config.
-(See :ref:`YAML anchors & references <cfngin-yaml>` for details)
+The CFNgin config file has full support for YAML features like `anchors & references <https://en.wikipedia.org/wiki/YAML#Advanced_components>`_ for a DRY config file (See :ref:`YAML anchors & references <cfngin-yaml>` for details).

 Top-Level Fields